rgtzths/ml_models_resilience/README.md

 The `merge_results.py` merges the results obtained for the same model in different attacks to enable an easier comparison.
 The `get_results.py` provides a statistical analysis of the results, pinpointing when a model drops below a performance threshold and the worst and best performance per model.

+# Results

+Since the plots generated are three-dimensional, they are presented on the GitHub pages.

+To check them, click <a href="https://anonymous.4open.science/w/shallow_resilience-F0A3/" target="_blank">here</a>.

 ## Authors

 * **Mário Antunes** - [mariolpantunes](https://github.com/mariolpantunes)